 Cristina is a Florida-licensed Realtor.
 She specializes in residential sales and enjoys writing articles that help buyers and sellers.

 A question many new homeowners or new pet owners ask is, "Which house plants are safe for my dog or cat?"
 That's a great question as we all want our pets to be safe in their home, just like we want our kids to be safe.
-The good news is, there are many dog-safe house plants and cat-safe indoor plants that will also add greenery and beauty to your home while helping to clean the air and keep your indoor air quality high.
+The good news is that there are many dog-safe house plants and cat-safe indoor plants that will also add greenery and beauty to your home while helping to clean the air and keep your indoor air quality high.

 The ASPCA has a list of safe and unsafe plants for dogs and cats.
 The list doesn’t include every plant that’s poisonous to your pets but it should get you started and is a good resource for when you’re shopping for new houseplants.